chloe-trn/audio-frequency-visualizer/README.md

 <h1 align="center">Audio Frequency Visualizer</h1>
 <h2 align="center"><a  href="https://chloe-trn.github.io/audio-frequency-visualizer/">Live Demo</a></h2>

-<p align="center"> Horizontal bars depict the frequency intensity represented in the height of bars from low frequencies (left) to high frequencies (right) as the audio plays. </p>
+<p align="center"> An audio visualizer composed of vertical bars.
+The height of the bars represent the frequency intensity from low frequencies (left bars) to high frequencies (right bars) as the audio plays. </p>

 ## Features
 * Audio player controls (implemented using only vanilla ES6 Javascript)